The Ursuline School: Athletics

 The school belongs to the New York State Public High School Athletic Association, with 30 interscholastic teams in swimming, tennis, field hockey, soccer, volleyball, cross-country, cheer leading, basketball, softball, lacrosse, golf, and indoor and outdoor track.

-Athletic facilities include a full-size gymnasium, a multi-sport playing field, and four tennis courts.
+Athletic facilities include a full-size gymnasium, a multi-sport playing field, and three tennis courts.
 The swim team had been undefeated for eight years as of 2013.